slightknack/slightknack.dev/content/blog/dynamic-pow-backpressure.md

 PoW proofs are cheap to verify.
 If the server tries to validate the PoW and finds it to be invalid (incorrect `nonce` or incorrect `N`), it simply drops the message.
 If the proof is valid, however, the server unwraps the inner request `req` from the client and processes it as usual.

-> **Aside:** Whenever the server recieves a message, it should *immediately* send a new challenge to the client.
+> **Aside:** Whenever the server receives a message, it should *immediately* send a new challenge to the client.

 Proof-of-work acts as a natural rate limiter of requests.
 It requires the client to do the bulk of the work creating a valid request.
 This is especially important in the context of untrusted distributed contexts, where it is easy to increase the work attackers need to perform without impacting the work the server needs to do to validate correctly formed packets.

 # Adjusting the rate limit
 In the last section, we know how PoW can act as a rate limit.
 In this section I want to talk about adjusting that rate limit.

 When the backpressure is too low, the work limit should be decreased; when it is to high, it should be increased.
-Say we have a queue of unproccessed requests `B`.
+Say we have a queue of unprocessed requests `B`.
 We can set the backpressure as a function of the length of `B`:

 Each successive work factor is twice as hard as the previous one: `2` is twice as much work as `1`, just as `11` is twice as much work as `10`.
 We can quantify the rate of incoming messages as: